Προπτυχιακό τμήμα - Βαchelor στην Θεσσαλονίκη από το DEI College

 Course structure

-The study program of the Department of Psychology can be completed in 3 years of full-time study or in 6 years of part-time study.
+The study programme of the Department of Psychology can be completed in 3 years of full-time study or in 6 years of part-time study.
 Teaching methods include lectures, seminars, group work and research, while assessment methods include papers, research, presentations and written examinations.

 1st Year